noahp/recipes/src/sides/baba-ganoush.md

    and bottom ends should not meet any resistance).
 Remove from oven and gather up foil, crimping it around eggplants to form a sealed package.
 Let eggplants rest for 15 minutes.
 Continue to step 3.
-3. Three eggplants on a foil-rimmed baking sheet Open foil package.
+3. Open foil package.
 Working with one eggplant at a time, use a sharp paring knife to slit each eggplant open lengthwise.
 Carefully scoop out soft flesh with a large spoon and transfer to a fine-mesh strainer set in a large bowl.
    Once all eggplant is scooped, pick out any stray bits of skin and blackened flesh and discard.
-4. Cooked eggplant flesh in a metal strainer held over a bowl Transfer eggplant to a salad spinner, distributing it evenly around the perimeter.
+4. Transfer eggplant to a salad spinner, distributing it evenly around the perimeter.
 Spin gently until all excess moisture is extracted.
 Discard all drippings, wipe out large bowl, and return eggplant to bowl.
-5. Cooked eggplant flesh in the bowl of a salad spinner Add lemon juice and garlic to eggplant and stir vigorously with a fork until eggplant breaks down into a rough paste, about 1 1/2 minutes.
+5. Add lemon juice and garlic to eggplant and stir vigorously with a fork until eggplant breaks down into a rough paste, about 1 1/2 minutes.
 Stirring constantly and vigorously, add tahini, followed by the olive oil in a thin, steady stream.
 The mixture should become pale and creamy.
 Stir in parsley and season to taste with salt, plus more lemon juice if desired.
-6. Adding olive oil in a thin stream to a metal bowl of mashed eggplant Transfer to a serving bowl, drizzle with olive oil, and serve with warm pita bread or vegetables for dipping.
+6. Transfer to a serving bowl, drizzle with olive oil, and serve with warm pita bread or vegetables for dipping.